 Pivot provides research professionals, faculty members and students with access to the most comprehensive source of funding opportunities globally.
 Pivot is offered to the SHU community through the collaboration of the Sacred Heart University Library and OSP.

 To signup for a Pivot account: visit http://pivot.cos.com/ and click the “Log In” option in the upper right of the screen.
 Clicking on “signup” will present a screen where you can choose to create your account.
 To gain access to Pivot, indicate you are a member of Sacred Heart University, and use your SHU email address as the login name.
 You will receive an email with a validation link to confirm registration to Pivot.
 Once you click on the validation link, access will be granted.
+You may use the search bar below to start looking for opportunities that match your interest.

 For further assistance with Pivot, contact the Office of Sponsored Programs at email@example.com.